pipelight/doc.pipelight/introduction/description.md

 ## Who is it for ?

-For every nerd that seeks fast and simple automation.
+**For every nerd that seeks fast and simple automation that can keep up to their needs and adapt quick**

-But simple doesn't mean simplistic.
+But, here, simple doesn't mean simplistic.
-Complexe pipelines and behavior can still be achived in easy ways with Pipelight.
+It means that complex and avant-gardist pipeline behaviors can be achived with a minimal overhead.

-### Lazy programmers
+### Pragmatic Programmers

-Config is written in Javascript/Typescript to allow variables, loops and functions usage. to end the struggle with CICD pipelines written in configuration optimised languages (YAML/TOML).
+It end the struggle with configuration optimised languages (YAML/TOML).

-If you come from devOps, see it as Code as Config as Code.
+Instead of combining multiple keywords and flags, the pipeline logic can be written in Javascript/Typescript.
+You van then define pipelines with concepts you are already comfortable with like variables, loops and functions.

 ### Frugal Power User

-I've been working with quite small servers, that struggle to build docker images, forget about kubernetes, graphana and so on.
-But I have powerful local computers.
+Decrease by two third the money spent in the Cloud by using local computing ressources.

-Pipelight allows me to git-push from a machine, build on another, and send the result on my tiny server, so I can decrease by two third the money I used to spend in Cloud ressources.
+You can push code from a machine, build on another, and send the resulting archive on hosting servers.
+It allows you to use the latent computing power where it resides and drastically diminish cloud computing costs.

-### Heavy workers
+### Manianimous Builders

-When I need to deploy a machine, install and configure everything to deploy my apps in different envs..
-I use it with docker, ansible, vagrant and others.
+Glue your synergetic tools together within a pipeline (Libvirt, Docker, Ansible, pure Bash...).
-It becomes pretty simple to share variables/env between tools.
+It then becomes pretty simple to share variables and environments between them.

+The result is you can dig out of the ground complete infrastructures, deploy multiple virtual machines, containers, and provision them with different environments with a uniq and on the fly configurable pipeline.

-## Why using Pipelight ?
+## For which tasks using Pipelight ?

-### Random task automation and parallelism

-Can be used to automate everyday tasks.

 ### Software development

-#### Continuous deployment (CD)

 With a **single file** in your root directory, you can define pipelines that will run either **client-side, server-side or both.**